South Sudan: The History of a Young Country in Crisis

 Humanitarian Concerns

 The fallout from years of fighting and violence has taken a toll on this country, resulting in widespread humanitarian crises.
-A snapshot of the nation’s condition shows how dire the situation is in South Sudan.
+A snapshot of the nation’s condition shows how dire the situation in South Sudan is the poorest country in the world and is ranked among the most dangerous countries in the world for humanitarian workers.

 - At least 80 percent of the population lives in extreme poverty.